-Let's say you have the problem of finding the best way to invest \$6,000 (nice problem)!
+Let's say you have the problem of find-ing the best way to invest \$6,000 (nice problem)!
 How would you do it?
-Perhaps you would like the safety of bonds, or perhaps you feel that you have enough knowledge of the market to try common stocks.
+Per-haps you would like the safety of bonds, or perhaps you feel that you have enough knowledge of the market to try common stocks.
 Then again, your choice might be a small (very small) piece of real estate.
-Think it over . . . it isn't easy to decide, especially if you really could use the extra income from your investment.
+Think it over ... it isn't easy to decide, especially if you really could use the ex-tra income from your investment. tra income from your investment.

-If you ever do have such a problem, we'd like to show you how hundreds of businessmen from coast to coast have invested \$6,000 cash and have experienced an average return of over \$100 A WEEK on their investment.
+If you ever do have such a problem, we'd like to show you how hundreds of busi-nessmen from coast to coast have innessmen from coast to coast have in-vested \$6,000 cash and have experienced an average return of over \$100 A WEEK on their investment.
 No gimmicks . . . just a sound business investment in a neighborhood coin-operated ECON-O-WASH laundry.
-An unattended franchised ECON-O-WASH laundry takes up so little of your time that there's no thought of leaving your present job, so that \$100.00 a week is extra income.
+An unattended franchis-ed ECON-O-WASH laundry takes up so little of your time that there's no thought of leaving your present job, so that \$100.00 a week is extra income.
 With no obligation, send for our free booklet.
 It gives the fascinating ECON-O-WASH story in greater detail, and may show you the way to the most solid investment you will ever make.
+Write for: you will ever make.
 Write for:

-BOOKLET EM-361, SMALL EQUIPMENT SALES AMERICAN LAUNDRY MACHINERY IND, CINCINNATI 12, OHIO your distributor salesman should have information on his own set of cooperative programs.
+BOOKLET EM-361, SMALL EQUIPMENT SALES AMERICAN LAUNDRY MACHINERY IND.
+CINCINNATI 12, OHIO your distributor salesman should have information on his own set of cooperative programs.
 Often, local media representatives can help work out cooperative programs, for it is in their interest to do so, and their national associations furnish them with a steady flow of information on cooperative offers for the retailer.
 Handled wisely, the cooperative advertising allowances will greatly enhance the advertising investment a small retailer can make.
 The more he advertises, the more he sells, and as volume grows, so do the co-op allowances.